osrsGoalsTracker/characterService/docs/ARCHITECTURE.md

-# Project Architecture
+# Layered Architecture Rule Set

-## Layered Architecture Rule Set
+This rule set defines how to organize and implement a modular layered architecture for a product, including both domain services (e.g., `UserService`, `CharacterService`) and orchestration Lambdas for event-driven workflows.
+It outlines layers, interaction rules, service boundaries, and specific patterns to handle cross-cutting concerns like events and shared resources.

-This rule set defines how to organize and implement a modular layered architecture for the character service.
-It outlines layers, interaction rules, service boundaries, and specific patterns to handle cross-cutting concerns.
+---

 ## Rule Set